GrammaTech/ddisasm/doc/source/GENERAL/5-AdvancedUsage.md

 The fields need to be separated by tabs '\t'.

-You can consult the Datalog API reference https://grammatech.github.io/ddisasm/APIRef.html for details on the interal Ddisasm predicates.
+You can consult the Datalog API reference https://grammatech.github.io/ddisasm/APIRef.html for details on the internal Ddisasm predicates.

 ### Changing heuristic weights with hints